ehmicky/keep-func-props/README.md

 `name` and other properties are usually lost.
 This module enhances them to keep those properties instead.

-The new function will print the original function's body when stringified.
+The new function will also print the original function's body when stringified.

 Function wrappers are commonly used in functional programming.
 They take a function as input and return it wrapped.
 Examples include